 Increase interaction.
 In communication skills training, you are always advised to make your buyers feel like you are completely engaged with them, and their concerns are addressed by a real person.
 Similarly, your readers must feel like they are talking to you in real time.
-Use questions and answer style.
-Such a style of blogging with lots of “your” and “you” makes your reader feel important.
+Use a question and answer style.
+Such a style of blogging with lots of “your” and “you” makes your reader feel important and included.

 Have a casual tone that draws engagement and interest.

-Similarly, tweet boxes are interesting formatting tool.
-By developing well designed tweet boxes, you not only make your content look great, but also increase the flexibility of your content being shared to different platforms.
+Similarly, tweet boxes are an interesting formatting tool.
+By developing well designed tweet boxes, you not only make your content look great, but also increase the flexibility of your content for sharing.

 Calculators, surveys and polls also increase the engagement factor of your post and inspire the readers to stay interactive with the content.